mahendrapaipuri/ceems/website/docs/deployments/guide.md

 ### Adding CEEMS LB and Pyroscope Datasources on Grafana

-When CEEMS LB and Pyroscope have been deployed, in addition to the datasources configured for Grafana in the [above section](#configuring-grafana), we need to add three new datasources: two for CEEMS LB (Prometheus and Pyroscope backends) and one for vanilla Pyroscope (without any access control).
+When CEEMS LB and Pyroscope have been deployed, in addition to the datasources configured for Grafana in the [section above](#configuring-grafana), we need to add three new datasources: two for CEEMS LB (Prometheus and Pyroscope backends) and one for vanilla Pyroscope (without any access control).
 A sample provisioned config file for these datasources is shown below: